 Long words:

-The Jack Daniels ad has a 21-letter word warning you
+The Jack Daniels ad has a 21-letter word warning you to drink responsibly |

 In some ways I see now that compound words make a lot of sense, and allow for very specific descriptions.
 However, for reading, it's slow work (although sometimes amusing) to try to figure out where one word stops and the next begins.